Women's lacrosse: Tie-breaking methods

 Should a tie remain after regulation, the teams will then play 3-minute golden goal periods until one team scores, which wins the game.

 Ball in and out of play

 The "draw" is what starts the game and keeps the game going after a goal is scored.
 The draw is when two players, one from each team, stand in the center circle with the backs of their sticks facing each other.
 Then the referee places the ball between the two sticks.
 Each player has to push their sticks together parallel to the ground to contain the ball.
 There are allowed two players to stand along the circle surrounding the center circle during the draw.
 The players’ sticks around the circle cannot break the line until the whistle is blown.
 The centers must lift and pull their sticks over their heads releasing the ball.
 If one player taking the draw moves or lifts their stick before the other player, it is penalized as an illegal draw.

-When the referee blows the whistle during play, everyone must stop exactly where they are.
-If the ball goes out of bounds on a shot, then the player closest to the ball receives the possession.
-If the ball goes out of bounds not on a shot then the other team is awarded with the possession.
-For example, if a player threw a bad pass to her teammate and the ball went out of bounds then the other team would receive the ball.
-If the ball goes out of bounds on a shot, it is common for the player to reach out her stick in an attempt to be ruled closest to the ball and gain possession.